MarcIsak/MSLibrarian/README.md

 ### Hardware

 In its current form, MSLibrarian **must** be installed on a computer with **Windows** as the operating system.
 This requirement is mainly a consequence of the current third party softwares that the package uses for its operation.
-A future aim is to make MSLibrarian a cross-platform application as a docker image.
+A future aim is to make MSLibrarian into a cross-platform application, and also provide it as a docker image.

 A recommendation is to use a computer with at least 32 GB RAM to avoid issues during some of the more memory-requiring tasks that MSLibrarian performs.